 Many Italian-Americans call this dish “gravy” because it has meat in it, which is what you’ll see mentioned in many recipes like the Rachael Ray Sunday gravy version.
 According to the Sunday gravy henry hill, the Italian equivalent of “gravy” is sugo d’arrosto, which translates to “juice of a roast.”
 On the other hand, the Rachael Ray Sunday gravy posts online, as well as many other authentic recipes, refer to this as “sauce,” possibly because the meat is removed from the tomato sauce and traditionally served on the side with a generous helping of the sauce-covered pasta.

 Sunday Gravy Versus Marinara Sauce

 Marinara is a simple red sauce, often just garlic, herbs, and tomatoes, with no onions.
-A really high quality (preferably homemade) marinara can be used in a pinch as the tomato base for this Italian Sunday Gravy.
+A really high quality, preferably my homemade Marinara Sauce can be used in a pinch as the tomato base for this Italian Sunday Gravy.

 What Ingredient Do You Need For Sunday Gravy